 Mattress Topper vs Mattress Pad: Quick Answer

 - Choose a mattress topper if you need a noticeable change in how your bed feels, more pressure relief, or a way to make a too-firm or lightly worn mattress more comfortable.
-Toppers are thicker and designed to change comfort and support in a meaningful way.
+Toppers are thicker and meant to change comfort and support in a meaningful way.

 - Choose a mattress pad if your mattress already feels mostly fine and you want light cushioning, easier washing, and modest help with sweat, spills, allergens, or surface wear.
-Pads are thinner and work more as a comfort-and-protection layer than a true feel correction.
+Pads are thinner and work more as a comfort-and-protection layer than a real feel correction.

 - If your real goal is maximum waterproofing or stronger allergen and bed-bug protection, neither product is the ideal answer.
 A mattress protector or full encasement is built for that job.